Shop Today for United Way set for Sept. 24 in downtown Aiken

 For more information about the local United Way, visit uwaiken.org.

-The United Way of Aiken County’s headquarters is at 235 Barnwell Avenue N.W.
+The United Way of Aiken County’s headquarters is at 235 Barnwell Ave.
+N.W.